Ryan McMahon Preview, Player Props: Rockies vs. Blue Jays

 Ryan McMahon At The Plate

-- He has hit a home run in 21 games this season (16.7%), leaving the park in 4.1% of his chances at the plate.
+- In 16.5% of his games this season, he has hit a long ball, and 4.1% of his trips to the dish.

-- McMahon has had at least one RBI in 32.5% of his games this season (41 of 126), with more than one RBI 16 times (12.7%).
-He has also accounted for three or more of his team's runs in seven contests.
+- McMahon has an RBI in 42 of 127 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 47.6% of his games this year, with two or more runs scored in 8.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.